An Excessive Core Collapse in Nbody Cosmological simulations: A Physical limitation

-The parameter $m_*$ is a physical limit.
-Wether the Virialized dark matter halos show us the dynamical difference within one Hubble time, depends on the relation between the used particle mass $m$ and the limitation $m_*$.
-When we use particles with mass $m \leq m_*$ in the simulation, we can ensure all halos avoid the core collapse process caused by the unexpected relaxation effect.
-But if one use heaver particles in simulations ($m > m_*$), the hugely magnified scattering cross section can introduce an excessive core collapse for all the smallest halos, and the cores do not re-expand like a globular cluster due to the softening parameter.
-The dynamical difference between the ``ant particle'' ($m\sim GeV$) system and ``elephant particle'' ($m\sim 10^{65} M_\odot$) halo will be serious in this case.
+The result is interesting, it is not sensitive with $k_{max}$, that means no matter cosmological simulation of what kind of scale, the limitation is the same: people should use enough particles to describe the smallest halo.
+The discussion of $\alpha(1+z)$ may be complex but it is setting in one simulation.
+For a $\lambda CDM$ Universe, if we believe $\alpha(1+z)\simeq10^0$, the solution of eq.(\ref{Nmin}) is about $N_*\simeq 3500$.

-\subsection{An Excessive Core Collapse}
+Wether the Virialized dark matter halos show us the dynamical difference within one Hubble time, depends on the resolution of the them.
+When we use enough particles as $N_{halo}>N_*$ for the smallest halo in the simulation, we can ensure all halos avoid the core collapse process caused by the unexpected relaxation effect.
+But if one use too few particle to describe these smallest halos, the hugely magnified scattering cross section can introdue an excessive core collapse for all the smallest halos, and the cores do not re-expand like a globular cluster due to the softening parameter.
+The dynamical difference between the "ant particle" ($m\sim GeV$) system and "elephant particle" ($m\sim 10^{8} M_\odot$) halo will be serious in this case.

-The limitation given by eq.(\ref{mlim}) seems easy to fulfil, for it is also much larger than the $GeV$ scale.
-In a $\Lambda CDM$ universe with $\bar{\rho}\simeq {\rho_0}$, if we generate the initial condition with $k_{max}=2\pi/(73\times10kpc)$, then we calculate the $m_*$ should be $2.7\times10^7M_{\odot}$.
-This is the case in Navarro's simulation (1997).
-Unfortunately, the particle mass $m$ used in this work is $6.8\times10^9M_{\odot}$, that's much larger than the limitation. $m>m_*$ implies that an excessive core collapse have been introduced in that simulation, and we find similar results appear in many popular works.
+\section{An Excessive Core Collapse}